magnetrwn/runtime-bitset-cpp/README.md

 All code is under MIT, enjoy.
 Feel free to help, report issues, fork or send PRs if you want!

-**Note:** I created this because I needed a runtime bitset with a simple implementation, and reasonably small memory footprint, for my other project at `magnetrwn/margolus-cpp`, but it's very likely to be still inefficient in access time versus compile-time `std::bitset`.
+**Note:** I created this because I needed a runtime bitset with a simple implementation, and reasonably small memory footprint, for my other project at `magnetrwn/margolus-cpp`, but it's still inefficient in access time versus compile-time `std::bitset`.
+It's also missing some relevant features like counting and bitwise operations for now.